mikmanzato/yabt/README.md

   * a global cron job which runs yabt once every 10 minutes.
 Yabt  itself takes care of backup job scheduling.
   * logrotate configuration
-  * default Yabt configuration files
+  * default configuration files (if you use the "-c" option)

 I will soon release a puppet moudule which automates installation and configuration of Yabt.

 Uninstallation